 In California, online casinos, online sportsbooks, and online poker gambling are all illegal.
-However, a few online gaming options are still available for California players including daily fantasy sports (DFS), sweepstakes online poker, sweepstakes online casino, horse race betting.
+However, a few online gaming options are still available for California players including daily fantasy sports (DFS), sweepstakes online poker, sweepstakes online casino, and horse race betting.

 Below is a comprehensive breakdown of what currently is and isn’t legal in terms of betting in CA: